ashwinumadi/ashwinumadi.github.io/_pages/cv.md

 Configuration', and ‘Performance Improvement’ for both frontend and backend sections of the application.

 * Test Engineer: Sandvine Technologies : Jun 2021 - Sept 2022
-  * Enhanced and maintained a Django-based web application (utilizing Postgres for DB, Vue.js, Javascript, and Node.js for dynamic UI) predicting Sandvine products for specific customer use cases.
-Generated detailed PDF reports of these predictions and increased code coverage from 40% to 60% through rigorous unit testing.
+  * Enhanced a Django web app with PostgreSQL for the database and Vue.js for the UI to predict server load estimates.
+Explored REST APIs, tested with Selenium/Postman, and increased Django code coverage from 40% to 60% through rigorous unit testing.
-  * Analyzed complex system performance data at Sandvine, employing data modeling to predict customer’s telecom product needs with 90% accuracy.
-Also dealt with data collection, preprocessing and evaluation.
-[Python, Ordinary Least Square Solution]
+  * Analyzed system CPU performance of Sandvine’s products and employed data modeling to predict server CPU load estimates with 90% accuracy.
+Managed data collection, preprocessing, and evaluation using Statistics and Pandas.

 Skills
 ======